michnardo/hello-vercel/local_docs/LEARNING_HISTORY.md

 - **Problem Generation Logic**: Adapted number generation for subtraction constraints (ensuring positive results).
 - **Content-First Development**: Focused on expanding educational content while maintaining learning progression.
 - **Word Problem Game**: Implemented a new game type for real-world math scenarios using free-form numeric input and unified layout.
 Designed data structures for word problems and extended the non-MCQ game flow.
+- **Multiplication Word Problem Game**: Implemented a new game type for multiplication word problems using random template-based generation, free-form numeric input, and unified layout.
+Extended the non-MCQ game flow for more complex scenarios.

 **Technical Learning Points**
 - **Number Range Management**: Understanding how to generate appropriate number ranges for different operations.